SKKU-COMPASSLAB/compasslab/content/members/yoonho_jang/index.md

     email:     "jyh8807@skku.edu"  # TODO: school email address (if you don't want to upload your email address, comment or remove this line!)
     linkedin:  https://www.linkedin.com/in/yoonho-jang-72b990336/

-    profile_image: profile.jpg  # TODO: put the filename of the profile image here
+    profile_image: yoonho_jang.jpeg  # TODO: put the filename of the profile image here

     interests: [   # TODO: fill out your research interests
         "Memory Systems",